ganelson/inform-evolution/proposals/0011-data-structures.md

 2. How should Maps be implemented for efficient searching?
 Particularly string searching.

 3. Would it be feasible to have general purpose [sum types](https://en.wikipedia.org/wiki/Algebraic_data_type) added to Inform, in which case Options and Results would not need any special handling, but could just be kinds supported by default?
+And Results could return errors other than texts if that was the case.

 4. Should the unchecked phrases actually be included, or should only the safe phrases be supported?
 (If someone needed unsafe phrases they could perhaps be provided by a separate extension.)